Jan Schuurkes

-Jan A. J. Schuurkes (born 1950, in Oisterwijk) is a Dutch biologist and gastrointestinal researcher.
+Jan A. J. Schuurkes (born 1950, in Oisterwijk) is a Dutch pharmacologist and gastrointestinal researcher.

 Education

 He graduated as a biochemist at the Catholic University of Nijmegen (Nijmegen).
 He obtained a PhD in Medicine at Utrecht University (Utrecht) with a thesis on Motility and hemodynamics of the canine gastrointestinal tract.

 Career

 In 1979, he started his career at Janssen Pharmaceutica, where he became assistant head of the Department of Pharmacodynamics, head of the Department of Gastrointestinal pharmacology and finally vice-president Gastrointestinal Discovery.
-In 2007, he founded a new pharmaceutical company, Movetis, together with Remi Van den Broeck, Staf Van Reet and Dirk Reyn.
+In 2007, he founded a new pharmaceutical company, Movetis.